emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies shows and anime. ✔️
 1. Site has watchlists and history. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

 ***
-## RgShows
-### Score: 16/20
-1. Streams load very fast. ✔️
-1. The content is in 1080p, but can only be lowered on some players. ⚠️
-1. Finds streams quickly, including older content. ✔️
-1. 25 english hosts + 3 non eng, and main almost always works. ✔️
-1. Site does not have auto-next episodes. ❌
-1. UI is decent, feels modern, has lots of user settings. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows, anime. ✔️
-1. Site has continue watching. ✔️
-1. Decent sorting options but more discovery tools could be added. ⚠️

-***
 ## Novafork